 Collection date: Apr 1910

 Michael Johnson of the ‘old’ Ilmington morris side (1843-1924): Sharp interviewed Michael Johnson in Ilmington at least 4 times (Apr & Aug 1910; Apr 1911 & Apr 1912).
 He collected 3 dance tunes and 1 folksong (‘Poor Old Horse’ Roud 513).
-Above all he grilled him about the ‘old’ Ilmington tradition – its personnel, costumes, tunes, figures etc. In Folk Dance Notes 1/133 Johnson was a caustic critic of Sam Bennett’s newly recruited side – its stepping, its tunes, Sam’s playing.
-They had never had a hobby horse in their day.
+Above all he grilled him about the ‘old’ Ilmington tradition – its personnel, costumes, tunes, figures etc. In Sharp's Folk Dance Notes 1/133 Johnson was a caustic critic of Sam Bennett’s newly recruited side – its stepping, its tunes, Sam’s playing.
+They had never had a hobby horse in their day, he said.
 Everything was wrong and William Handy, aged 73 and a former dancer, fully agreed.

 At his second interview (Aug 1910 Folk Dance Notes 1/187) Michael said that when he was a boy (c1855), the Ilmington side had lapsed but was revived in 1886 by his uncle Joseph Johnson (1824-1901), who had at the same time helped the Bidford men get going.
 This Ilmington side performed locally for Queen Victoria’s Jubilee in 1887.
 Johnson further explained that one member of that Ilmington side was (John) Frederick Bartlett (a ‘poor dancer’), who was now helping Sam Bennett’s ‘new’ side and passing on various bad habits!
 Bartlett was condemned because he always bent his knees when dancing, whereas straight legs were right!
 Fred Bartlett was born in 1869, illegitimate son of Ann E Bartlett.
 He was named after Ann’s brother John F Bartlett who had died aged 12 in 1857.
 Bartlett would have been the one of the youngest men dancing with the ‘Jubilee’ side.